ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 You can include the FortiGate® Virtual Appliance service with a new VMware vCenter Server® instance or add the service to your existing vCenter Server instance.

+You can deploy the service on a single zone or multizone instance.
+Deployment is basically the same, except for multizone, which on day 0 has 3 FortiGate Virtual Appliance installs at one time.
+There is an install for each of the 3 edge clusters.

 ## Ordering FortiGate Virtual Appliance for a new instance
 {: #fortinetvm_ordering-new}

 When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the services section and click **FortiGate Virtual Appliance** in the **Security and compliance** category.
 Follow the steps to add the service to your instance.

-You cannot install Juniper® vSRX and Fortigate Virtual Appliance on the same edge services cluster.
+You cannot install Juniper® vSRX and FortiGate Virtual Appliance on the same edge services cluster.

 ## Ordering FortiGate Virtual Appliance for an existing instance
 {: #fortinetvm_ordering-existing}